ezsystems/commerce-documentation/docs/guide/checkout/checkout_faq.md

 <Create_Shipping_Address><xsl:value-of select="Delivery/DeliveryParty/SesExtension/store" /></Create_Shipping_Address>
 ```

-## How can the subject of the confirmation mail be changed (For shop owner and sales contact)?
+## How can I change the subject of the confirmation mail?

 This translations can be edited in order to change the subject of the order confirmation mails: